 We partner to integrate abortion referral practices throughout five of the most critical systems of care for woman of reproductive age:

 Who We Train

-Where on-going technical assistance support can help create sustainable change
+Where stewardship of organizational culture can help create sustainable change

 Provide offers onsite partnership to bring about lasting programmatic and operational improvements to patient care through our Technical Assistance Program.

 Working in partnership with your site, our Technical Assistance Team can provide:

 • Detailed training reports and insights from your team’s training experience

 • Consultation on forms and information for patients and staff